Beautiful Signs for a Better Planet

 4. Surveys have found that those who use all gender restrooms prefer the toilet pictogram.
 This image communicates a room’s purpose and does not place assumptions around users’ identity.

-Not all ADA signs, which are sometimes referred to as braille signs, are required to have braille.
-Per the 2010 ADA Standards for Accessible Design, signage that identifies public building permanent rooms or spaces is required include braille.
+Not all ADA signs, which are sometimes referred to as braille signs, are required to include braille.
+Per the federal 2010 ADA Standards for Accessible Design, signage that identifies permanent rooms or spaces in U.S. public building is required include braille.
 Signs that provide direction or information are not required to include braille.
 Additionally overhead and temporary or changeable signs, such as a menu or directory, do not need braille.

 ADA signs are required to have grade 2 braille, and it is found on almost all office signs manufactured for U.S. use.
 Grade 2 braille is one of three types of braille, and the most commonly used.
 It is comprised of the letters of the alphabet letters, numbers, punctuation, and contractions.
 Shortened grade 2 braille is preferred because contractions save space and increase reading and writing speeds.